Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Your uterine bleeding may be heavy.
 Or you may have bleeding between periods.
 These problems may be caused by hormonal imbalance.
 Or they can be caused by uterine growths, an intrauterine device (IUD), bleeding disorder, or pregnancy.

 Your menstrual cycle is controlled by hormones.
 The hormones include estrogen and progesterone.
-Sometimes there is too much or too little of 1 or both of these hormones.
+Sometimes there is too much or too little of one or both of these hormones, causing an imbalance.
 This can cause heavy periods.
 Or it can cause bleeding between periods.
 Causes of hormonal imbalance can include:

 Hormonal changes in teens and in women nearing menopause

 Diabetes, thyroid disease, or other medical problems

 There are different kinds of uterine growths.
 These include:

 Fibroids.
-These are round “knots” of muscle tissue in the uterus.
+These are round knots of noncancer (benign) muscle tissue in the uterus.

 Polyps.
 These are soft tissue growths in the uterine lining.
 They often extend into the uterus.

 Adenomyosis.
 This is when the uterine lining grows into the muscle wall.